eslint-community/governance/GOVERNANCE.md

 The Core Team are the only members of the `@eslint-community/core-team` team.

+The Core Team and ESLint TSC have a shared `#community-team` chat room, in the ESLint Discord, to communicate with one another.

 ## ESLint TSC

 The ESLint TSC are the ultimate caretakers of the ESLint-Community, appoints the Core